syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Images.md

 ## Replacing Images in an existing PDF document

 Essential PDF allows you to replace images in an existing document.
-The [ReplaceImage](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.PdfPageBase.html#Syncfusion_Pdf_PdfPageBase_ReplaceImage_System_Int32_Syncfusion_Pdf_Graphics_PdfImage_) method of the page collection allows you to replace an image.
+The [ReplaceImage](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.PdfPageBase.html#Syncfusion_Pdf_PdfPageBase_ReplaceImage_System_Int32_Syncfusion_Pdf_Graphics_PdfImage_) method of the PdfLoadedPage collection allows you to replace an image.

 {% tabs %}